 Consumer Reports gives this umbrella stroller “Very Good” marks across the board for Safety, Ease of Use and Maneuverability.
 They said the fold was easy and the extra pocket in addition to the basket was nice to have as added storage.
 The only downfall mentioned was that the buckle was sometimes difficult to open and close.

 I personally liked how the Quest came already assembled when it was delivered to my home.
 I just pulled the stroller out of the box, took off all the plastic protection and installed the hood.
 That’s it!

 The Maclaren Quest receives the most positive feedback for its light weight and smooth maneuverability.

 The recline feature is a clear winner and reviewers feel it is sufficient for napping babies.
 The seat extender is appreciated, too, as a necessary component for a full recline

-This stroller is a popular choice for traveling families going to theme parks where they have to get in and out of shuttles often, and also for families taking an airplane and don't want to gate-check their stroller.
-Several reviews do mention gate-checking, however, and said it was quite simple.
+This stroller is a popular choice for traveling families going to theme parks where they have to get in and out of shuttles often, and also for families taking an airplane and don’t want to gate-check their stroller.
+Parents do mention gate-checking, however, and said it was quite simple.

 Urban-dwelling parents taking public transportation will also find the Quest a clear choice.
-A former NYC nanny mentioned in her review that this stroller is a dream for city families.
+This stroller is a dream for city families.